 MOCHA: Avoid These Pitfalls!

 When used correctly, MOCHA is a powerful tool for articulating what roles various people should play in a project.
-However, make sure that you avoid these five common mistakes.
+However, make sure that you avoid these six common mistakes.

 1. Having too many owners

 How many owners are too many?
 More than one!

 Since the owner has final responsibility for the success or failure of the project, except in very rare cases you’re better off with only one owner.
 You might think that doubling or tripling the number of people looking out for the overall success of a project would double or triple its chances of success, but in reality what happens is that the overall responsibility gets diffused.
 Multiple owners are generally far less effective and efficient than one owner would be.

 2. Having a manager who’s a secret owner